Cosmic Explorer

 The SLI and GIS layer will provide insights into domains relevant to the Cosmic Explorer site selection.

 The SLI and ArcGIS thematic map will inform the Cosmic Explorer site suitability analysis.
 The SLI and ArcGIS thematic maps are intended to assess the social climate and its suitability for workforce sustainability, creativity, and scientific innovation.
-The small-area estimation will assess safety and inclusion attitudes relevant to the project.
-It is a novel application of the GSS, designed primarily to produce national estimates of attitudes rather than small-area estimates.
+Using small-area estimation is a novel application of the GSS, which is designed primarily to produce national estimates of attitudes rather than local estimates.

 Related Tags